Houses in multiple occupation (HMOs)

 From the 1 October 2018 legislation now require that all HMOs with five or more occupants, who share a bathroom, toilet or kitchen must be licenced with the local authority.
 This means that for the first time all single storey and two storey HMO's with five or more occupants are required to be licenced.

-Anyone who owns or manages an HMO that should be licensed must make an application to the relevant local authority area detailed below where the property is situated.
+If you own or manage an HMO that should be licensed within the Dorset Council area, you can make an application below.
 Failure to hold a licence for such properties is a serious criminal offence which can result in prosecution or a civil penalty.

 We aim to work with landlords to meet the current HMO standards through assistance and advice.
 However, where appropriate we will also consider the use of our housing enforcement powers.